6 data management strategies for small businesses

 In a document management system, physical documents are scanned by scan capture software and converted to digital formats.
 Ultimately, this ensures that all content within the DMS is secure, can be tracked, and can be searched.

-Not only can the DMS securely store and manage documents and data, but integrations with other applications such as Google Drive can improve efficiency.
+Not only can the DMS securely store and manage documents and data, but integrations with other applications such as Google Drive, or Google Sheets, with a little help from a reliable Google Sheets extension, can improve efficiency.

 Understand your business’ key objectives

 Your business gathers data daily.
 As a result, there is a mountain of data that demands a strategy for prioritization.
 The company’s action plan must be based on the established goals.

 Consider a scenario in which a 20% increase in business volume is paramount to the success of your business in the coming year.

 In light of this, what kinds of information will be most helpful?
 What kind of information should you be paying the most attention to gathering?

 The approach and the resources you’ll use in the end will be determined mainly by the direction you choose now, so it’s essential to have a solid foundation from the start.